 Compound movements are often used as a rapid screening tool for shoulder joint pathology as they test a number of the rotator cuff muscles in one go.
 If the patient experiences pain or is unable to perform these movements you would then proceed to perform a more detailed examination of the shoulder joint as shown in the “full shoulder examination” section below.

-Put your hands behind your head – external rotation + abduction
+Put your hands behind your head – external rotation and abduction

 Put your hands as far up your back as your can – internal rotation